 When to Get Professional Help for Gaslighting

+The moment of revelation that a person has been or is being gaslit is often very emotionally intense, confusing, and includes many conflicting thoughts and feelings.
 It is normal for this kind of revelation to cause people to question the story in their mind of who they are, who the other person is, and what kind of relationship they really have with them.
-Counselors can provide emotional support during this time that is really helpful, and can also guide them through the process of integrating the information, healing, and figuring out what to do next.
+A therapist can provide emotional support during this time that is really helpful, and can also guide them through the process of integrating the information, healing, and figuring out what to do next.

-People who are experiencing a lot of distress or confusion about their relationship should consider seeking the help of a counselor.
-Sometimes, couples counseling is also needed in addition to or instead of individual counseling.
 Most people begin their search for a counselor online by conducting a google search, using a therapist directory, or contacting their insurance company to find an in-network therapist.
-When choosing a therapist, it is often a good idea to talk to several therapists (most offer free consultations) to find one who is a good fit for your needs.
+When choosing a therapist, it is often a good idea to talk to several (most offer free consultations) to find one who is a good fit for your needs.

 Final Thoughts on Gaslighting